Sign inTry free

 Where to Practice

 For the underlying method, see multiplication fact fluency.
 For the parent strategy guide, see how to memorize multiplication tables.
-When you are ready to put this into action, start a 5-minute session in MathBuilders.
+If the same facts keep disappearing between practice days, use the spaced repetition math facts schedule.
+If you are comparing practice apps for a 3rd grader, use the multiplication app buyer's checklist to check for short sessions, weak-fact review, and recall timing before you pick one.
+When you are ready to put this into action, start a 2-to-5-minute session in MathBuilders.

 3rd grader practicing multiplication facts on a tablet